-Every kitchen has to abide by a number of rules and regulations, as well as codes in order to operate in a proper way and even legally.
+Every kitchen has to abide by several rules and regulations, as well as codes to operate in a proper way and even legally.
 When we talk about kitchen hoods, these regulations are very important for preventing hazards and maintaining air quality in a commercial setting.

-Below we will see what a kitchen hood code requirement is and how they work so that you could follow them to create a safe workplace for everyone.
+Below we will see what a kitchen hood code requirement is and how they work so that you can follow them to create a safe workplace for everyone.

 Type I hoods are also known as grease hoods, Type I hoods are designed in such a way that they remove heat, smoke, and airborne grease.
 These kinds of hoods are often found over appliances such as fryers, broilers, grills, and ovens.
 Because of the significant differences between Type I and Type II hoods, each of them has its own unique set of rules and regulations.
 As the Type I hoods collect flammable materials, they should be constructed, designed, and laid out, especially in your kitchen.